MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 ## Maintenance mode for machines

-The maintenance mode enables you to stop all the desktop flow runs on machine(s) or machine group(s).
+The maintenance mode enables you to stop all the desktop flow runs on machines or machine groups.
 This feature is useful when you need to do installations or deployments on machines and avoid run failures.

 To use the maintenance mode: